-“Well another one under my belt.
+“Well, another one under my belt.
 My 7th Ironman distance race since 1991… kind of like to space them apart lol!!

-February didn’t start as well as I expected as I was struck with a bout of chest cold and back pain in the weeks preceding Challenge Wanaka.
+February didn’t start as well as I expected as I was struck with a bout of a chest cold and back pain in the weeks preceding Challenge Wanaka.

 I manage to drag my sorry bum to Wanaka while still being pretty optimistic and feeling better by the day leading up to race day.

-Race day, Overcast and very dark over the lake the lake is quite choppy but not as bad as 2011.
+Race day, Overcast and very dark over the lake the lake is quite choppy but not as bad as in 2011.

 Forgot that our starting time was 6:45 and had my tinted goggles which didn’t help for orientation.
 Duh!!

-400m into the swim I started to feel a pinching in my lower back due to arching my back to see above the swell.
+400m into the swim I started to feel pinching in my lower back due to arching my back to see above the swell.
 Oh no!!
 I was telling myself, how will I manage 180km on the bike with back pain?

 I took a deep breath and just tried to swim in a way to limit any discomfort during the swim leg and assess once on the bike.